lbl-srg/obc/specification/source/specification.rst

   * how to document blocks.
   * how to add annotations such as for graphical rendering of blocks and their connections.
-  * How to specify composite blocks.
+  * how to specify composite blocks.

 * A model of computation that describes when blocks are executed and when outputs are assigned to inputs.